MSIA/2021-msia423-cai-hanyu-project/README.md

 1.Machine learning performance metric:

 Since the recommendation system is unsupervised learning, there is no right or wrong about the recommendation.
-To ensure that the chocolate bar recommended is both tasty and suits the user’s personal preference, I would use the rating score and similarity score as measurement metrics for the model.
-In terms of rating, I would use the R-squared score to measure the model – an R-squared score above 0.65 would be acceptable in this scenario.
+To ensure that the chocolate bar recommender successfully differentiate and identify similar products.
+I use silhouette score to measure my k-means clustering recommendation model.
+A silhouette score > 0.4 would mean that the each product in the k-means clustering model is well matched to its own cluster and is different from products in other clusters.

 2.Business metric:

-I can use A/B testing to examine the product rating if people choose chocolate bars without the application.
-If there is a significant growth in rating at the group of consumers who use our recommender system to make their purchase choice, our application has good business value.
+After the application is launched, I would measure the number of clicks to my websites.
+By measuring the average click number per week, I could infer the popularity of my application -- a higher average cliclk number means the application is popular.
+Also, I plan to give satisfaction survey to users.
+The satisfaction survey would ask users to rate the application and give feedback on whether recommendations given by the website is effective.

 ## Proj Template